Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Save-AzureRmContext.md

 ```

 ### -Profile
-Specifies the Azure profile from which this cmdlet reads.
+Specifies the Azure context from which this cmdlet reads.
-If you do not specify a profile, this cmdlet reads from the local default profile.
+If you do not specify a context, this cmdlet reads from the local default context.

 ```yaml
 Type: AzureRMProfile